arrikenw/underbrewed/README.md

 ```
 A greenish colouration is applied to the screen by retrieving the texture colour of the final image and then mixing it with a static green colour and a green colour whose strength varies with sin of the current time, resulting in a green hued image with an intensity that varies over time.

+Implementing this effect using a shader is more performant than a CPU based approach.
+This is because the effect is applied uniformly across the render texture without significant logical branching, allowing it to take advantage of the GPU's ability to effciently parallelise simple operations.

 ### Fire particle system